tysonhunsberger-byte/ambiance/README.md

    default VST/AU locations or point the *Add Plug-in* field at any `.vst3`, `.vst`, `.dll`, `.component`, `.svt`, or `.mc.svt` file/directory.
 Entries are cached in `.cache/plugins/plugins.json`.
-2. **Assign processors to streams** – Choose a stream name (for example, `sine`, `noise`, or `master`), pick a plug-in, and add it to the active bank.
+2. **Assign processors to streams** – Choose a stream key (the stream picker now lists every block/stream that exists in the UI), pick a plug-in, and add it to the active bank.
 Chains render in order and can target individual sources or the master bus.
+3. **Use the pedalboard overlay** – Each Noisetown stream now exposes a *Plugin Pedalboard* card.
+Rename the stream key from the block, then glance at the pedalboard to see which processors are active on that stream without leaving the instrument view.
-3. **A/B comparison** – Each bank maintains independent chains so you can toggle the active bank while exploring alternate routings or parameter sets.
+4. **A/B comparison** – Each bank maintains independent chains so you can toggle the active bank while exploring alternate routings or parameter sets.
 The rack API persists the configuration in `.cache/plugins/rack.json`.
-4. **Open plug-in editors** – If Carla or Pluginval is available on your PATH, press *Open Editor* to spawn the plug-in UI inside a desktop bubble beneath the main Noisetown viewport.
+5. **Open plug-in editors** – If Carla or Pluginval is available on your PATH, press *Open Editor* to spawn the plug-in UI inside a desktop bubble beneath the main Noisetown viewport.